Polk County COVID-19 vaccine tracker: 42% of people fully vaccinated

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

-The five counties with the highest percentage of their population fully vaccinated in Minnesota as of July 6 are Cook County (72%), Olmsted County (64%), Hennepin County (62%), Ramsey County (59%) and Washington County (58%).
+The five counties with the highest percentage of their population fully vaccinated in Minnesota as of July 13 are Cook County (72%), Olmsted County (63%), Hennepin County (62%), Dakota County (60%) and Ramsey County (58%).

 More:Altru transforms COVID hotline into new 24/7 nurse advice line